MV Polar Pioneer

 MV Polar Pioneer Wiki

-In June 2018, Aurora Expeditions announced that this is Polar Pioneer's final season (2018-2019) as the boat will be replaced by the newbuild Greg Mortimer.
+In June 2018, Aurora Expeditions announced that the 2018–2019 season would be Polar Pioneer’s final season, as she would be replaced by the newbuild Greg Mortimer.

-In August 2021, Scandinavian investors announced that following a drydock refurbishment, MV Polar Pioneer is scheduled to restart voyages in 2022.
-Due to structural changes, the vessel was laid up (in Port Riga Latvia) on September 21, 2019.
+In August 2021, Scandinavian investors announced that, following a drydock refurbishment, MV Polar Pioneer was scheduled to resume operations in 2022.
+Due to structural changes, the vessel had been laid up in Port Riga, Latvia since September 21, 2019.

-During drydock 2021 refurbishment were upgraded all staterooms, the Lounge Bar (deck 4), both Dining Rooms (deck 3), the ship's vacuum toilet system.
-Renovations were also done to all public areas.
+The 2021 drydock project upgraded all staterooms, the Lounge Bar (deck 4), both Dining Rooms (deck 3), and the vessel’s vacuum toilet system.
+Renovations were also carried out across all public areas.